medizininformatik-initiative/fts-next/docs/cd-agent/data-selector.md

 ## Notes

-* The `baseUrl` field must be a valid URL pointing to a compliant FHIR server capable of handling the `$everything` operation.
+  the `$everything` operation.
 * The `patientIdentifierSystem` field must be a valid system URL used for resolving patient identifiers in the FHIR server.